Saudi-led Strikes Halt Aid Flights Into Rebel-held Yemen Capital - UrduPoint

 Saudi-led Strikes Halt Aid Flights Into Rebel-held Yemen Capital

-Due to coalition air strikes targeting the Huthi rebels, "the airport is no longer able to receive aircraft operated by the United Nations or international humanitarian organisations", the official told AFP.
+Due to coalition bombing that targeted the Huthi rebels, "the airport is no longer able to receive aircraft operated by the United Nations or international humanitarian organisations", the official told AFP.

-Flights into Sanaa airport have been largely halted by a Saudi-led blockade since August 2016, but there have been exemptions for aid flights that are a key lifeline for the population.
+Flights into Sanaa airport have largely ceased because of a Saudi-led blockade since August 2016, but there have been exemptions for aid flights that are a lifeline for the population.

+The seven-year conflict has led to what the UN calls the world's worst humanitarian crisis.
+More than 80 percent of the population of around 30 million require aid.

-The airport official, who asked not to be identified, called on the United Nations to secure a halt to the raids so that the airport could resume operations.
+The airport official, who asked not to be identified, said the United Nations should secure a halt to the raids so that the airport could resume operations.

 "The operation was mounted in response to the threat and use of airport infrastructure to carry out cross-border attacks," it said in a statement carried by the official Saudi Press Agency.